Keep Your Mac Awake During Remote Desktop Sessions

 Remote sessions have their own idle timeout

-When you connect to a Mac remotely using VNC, Screen Sharing, TeamViewer, or SSH, there are actually two layers of idle detection working against you.
-The first is macOS itself, which will put the host Mac to sleep if it doesn't see any input activity.
-The second is the remote desktop software, which tracks idle time independently and can disconnect your session even if the Mac stays awake.
+Two things are working against you when you connect to a Mac remotely.
+First, macOS itself will put the host to sleep if it doesn't see any input.
+Second, the remote desktop software (VNC, Screen Sharing, TeamViewer, SSH) tracks idle time on its own and can drop your session even if the Mac stays technically awake.

 Note

-System-level sleep prevention and remote desktop idle timeouts are completely separate mechanisms.
-Solving one doesn't solve the other.
+System-level sleep prevention and remote desktop idle timeouts are two separate things.
+Fixing one doesn't fix the other.

 Why mouse movement solves both problems at once

-Remote desktop software monitors mouse and keyboard activity to determine whether a session is active.
-If it sees regular mouse movement, it treats the session as active and keeps the connection alive.
-At the same time, macOS sees the same mouse movement and resets its own idle timer.
+Remote desktop software watches for mouse and keyboard activity to decide if a session is still active.
+Regular mouse movement keeps it happy.
+Meanwhile, macOS sees that same movement and resets its own idle timer.
+One input, both problems handled.

-The same applies to Slack, Teams, and other messaging apps running on the remote Mac.
+Same goes for Slack, Teams, or whatever messaging app is running on the remote Mac.
 They use mouse activity to set your online status.
-Without mouse movement, you'll show as "away" even though you're technically connected.
-With Shake It On running on the host Mac, your status stays active.
+No movement means you're "away" even though you're connected.
+With Shake It On running on the host, your status stays active.

 Setting up for remote access

-• Keep the shake interval short.
-Every 2-3 minutes is a good default.
-Some remote tools have aggressive timeouts, and you don't want a gap long enough for the software to decide you're gone.
+• Keep the interval short.
+Every 2-3 minutes.
+Some remote tools have aggressive timeouts and you don't want a gap long enough for the software to decide you left.

 Tip

-If you're running a headless Mac (no display attached), Shake It On still works.
-It generates input events at the system level regardless of whether a monitor is connected.
+Headless Mac with no display attached?
+Still works.
+Shake It On generates input events at the system level regardless of whether a monitor is plugged in.

 Keep your Mac awake the easy way.